Tuesday, February 03, 2026

 Blog Image: AskTheRabbi.jpg

-Horav Shlomo Miller's Shlit'a opinion is that it is advisable not to attend.
+Horav Shlomo Miller’s Shlit’a opinion is that if the burial follows Halacha in all details, it is permitted.

 Blog Image: AskTheRabbi.jpg